 \subsection{Geometric representability}

-As higher Grothendieck-Witt groups satisfy Nisnevich descent and are $\aone$-homotopy invariant, it turns out that they are representable in the $\aone$-homotopy category (see, e.g., \cite[Theorem 3.1]{Hornbostel}).
-In \cite{SchlichtingTripathi}, it is proven that the spaces representing higher Grothendieck-Witt have the $\aone$-homotopy type of explicit ind-algebraic varieties, analogous to the situation in classical algebraic topology.
+As higher Grothendieck--Witt groups satisfy Nisnevich descent and are $\aone$-homotopy invariant, it turns out that they are representable in the $\aone$-homotopy category (see, e.g., \cite[Theorem 3.1]{Hornbostel}).
+In \cite{SchlichtingTripathi}, it is proven that the spaces representing higher Grothendieck--Witt have the $\aone$-homotopy type of explicit ind-algebraic varieties, analogous to the situation in classical algebraic topology.

 First, we recall the geometric representability results for $GW^{2j}_i$.
-We refer to \cite{SchlichtingTripathi} for the construction of the ``infinite orthogonal Grassmannian" $OGr$ and \cite{PaninWalterBO} for the construction of the infinite symplectic Grassmannian.
+We refer to \cite{SchlichtingTripathi} for the construction of the ``infinite orthogonal Grassmannian" $OGr$ and \cite{PaninWalterBO} for the construction of the ``infinite symplectic Grassmannian".
 Using these constructions, for any smooth $k$-scheme $X$ there are functorial isomorphisms

 for the first statement we refer the reader to \cite[Proposition 8.1, Theorem 8.2]{SchlichtingTripathi}, and for the second statement, the reader may consult \cite[Theorem 8.2]{PaninWalterBO}.
 By adjunction, one deduces that $\Omega^i_s(\Z \times OGr)$ and $\Omega^i_s(\Z \times HGr)$ represent the functors $X \mapsto GW^0_i(X)$ and $X \mapsto GW^2_i(X)$.